How 'Severance' Season 2 Handles Race & Being Black In Corporate Spaces

 ), especially if the writers have added it purely as an “add on” or to tick a box.
 However, Severance’

 s subtle exploration of race feels natural to the story.
-The divisive, exploitative and dehumanizing nature of racism is, for some, an essential component of capitalism.
+The divisive, exploitative and dehumanising nature of racism is, for some, an essential component of capitalism.
 In Severance

-, prison labor, and low-wage industrial labor.
+, prison labour, and low-wage industrial labour.
 It also begs the question was the company’s wealth originally built on slavery?
 Lumon seems to be a corporate embodiment of how racial and economic oppression are symbiotic, and essential to how our modern world functions.